danielfett/draft-dpop/documenthistory.md

    -02

    * added normalization rules for URIs
-   * removed distinction between proof and binding ("DPoP X JWT" -> "DPoP token")
+   * removed distinction between proof and binding
-   * "jwk" header again used instead of "cnf" claim in DPoP tokens
+   * "jwk" header again used instead of "cnf" claim in DPoP proof
    * renamed "Bearer-DPoP" token type to "DPoP"
    * removed ability for key rotation
    * added security considerations on request integrity
-   * explicit advice on extending DPoP tokens to sign other parts of the HTTP messages
+   * explicit advice on extending DPoP proofs to sign other parts of the HTTP messages
    * only use the jkt#S256 in ATs
-   * iat instead of exp in DPoP tokens
+   * iat instead of exp in DPoP proof JWTs
    * updated guidance on token_type evaluation